raphael39/transfer-assignment/how-to-use-git.md

 4. See your history with `git log`
 5. Move around (history and branches!) with `git checkout <branch-name>` or `git checkout <commit-hash>`
 6. Create new branches with `git branch <new-branch-name>`
-7. To collaborate, first `git pull` others' changes, then `git push` yours
+7. To collaborate, first `git pull` others' changes, then `git push` yoursg